tramitit/guides/en/austria/drivers_license_application.md

 categories:
 - Austria
 date: '2024-06-07'
-description: Learn how to obtain a driver's license in Austria, including exams, medical requirements, documents needed, costs, and timelines.
-Must for driving in Austria!
+description: Learn the steps to get a driver's license in Austria, including required documents, tests, and costs.
+Ensure you're fully prepared for the process.
 draft: false
-meta_title: 'Obtaining a Driver''s License in Austria: Requirements & Procedure'
+meta_title: 'How to Obtain a Driver''s License in Austria: A Complete Guide'
-title: 'Obtaining a Driver''s License in Austria: Requirements & Procedure'
+title: 'How to Obtain a Driver''s License in Austria: A Complete Guide'
 translationKey: austria-drivers_license_application
 ---

 ## Description
 ### What is it?